 DIABETES EDUCATION PROGRAM

-WE HAVE A REGISTERED DIETITIAN AND A DIABETES EDUCATOR TO PROVIDE YOU EDUCATION AND GUIDANCE.
+WE HAVE A REGISTERED DIETICIAN AND A DIABETES EDUCATOR TO PROVIDE YOU EDUCATION AND GUIDANCE

 According to the Centers for Disease Control and Prevention, more than 100 million U.S. adults are living with diabetes or prediabetes.

 WHAT IS DIABETES?

 Diabetes is a condition that results in high blood sugar (blood glucose) levels.
 While it is important for all of us to eat healthy and be active, it’s even more important for individuals who have diabetes.

 Through our American Diabetes Association Recognized Program, we offer self-management education to promote the best in diabetes prevention and care in Murray County.
 We are here to counsel, guide and support you in this life adjustment and get you back on track to living well with diabetes.